EzryStIago/training/docs/workshops/cryoem-oarc.md

 - your home directory (100Gb) - `/home/netid/`
 - your scratch directory (unlimited, no-backup)- `/scratch/netid/`

-They differ in how they are backed up (scratch is not backed up) and by read/write speed. <br> For the purpose of our workshop all the data and computational output will be held in `/scratch/netid/ScipionUserData`.
+The difference between two is that scratch is not backed up and the read/write speed is higher for the scratch. <br> For the purpose of our workshop all the data and computational output will be held in `/scratch/netid/ScipionUserData`.<br>
-** In the linux environment the names of files/directories are case sensative.
-Make sure that you properly type upper and lower case letters in the path when needed. **
+**In the linux environment the names of files/directories are case sensative.
+Make sure that you properly type upper and lower case letters in the path when needed.**

    Each program has slightly different installation instructions.
    You do not need to install programs manually.
 Instead just run the following scirpt: